wilsonmar/wilsonmar.github.io/_posts/2022-01-30-pen-testing.md

 {% include l18n.html %}
 {% include _toc.html %}

+The <a target="_blank" href="https://www.freecodecamp.org/learn/information-security/">Information Security certification at freecodecamp.org/learn/information-security</a>
+is rated at <strong>300 hours</strong> but may be less or more depending on your dedication and experience.

+This tutorials works with both <a href="#JavaScriptPart">Front-End JavaScript</a> and builds <a href="#PythonPart">Python</a> penetration tools, see below.

 <a target="_blank" href="https://www.freecodecamp.org/">FreeCodeCamp.org</a> is one of the most popular websites on earth becuase it provides in-depth hands-on tutorials and challenges.
 Its videos, labeled <a target="_blank" href="https://www.youtube.com/channel/UC0ZTPkdxlAKf-V33tqXwi3Q">"HackerSploit"</a> (from Kenya, Africa) are usually unlisted on YouTube.

 PROTIP: It's easiest to login via GitHub, which is one click.
 Choosing login using email would require you to switch to your email page every time you want to login.

-FreeCodeCamp's Information Security certification at <a target="_blank" href="https://www.freecodecamp.org/learn/information-security/">freecodecamp.org/learn/information-security</a> is rated at <strong>300 hours</strong> but may be less or more depending on your dedication.

-PROTIP: The course does not mention a Penetration Testing Certification.
-But its content is about that.

-Usually most tutorials are about a single programming language.
-But works with both <a href="#JavaScriptPart">Front-End JavaScript</a> and builds <a href="#PythonPart">Python</a> penetration tools, see below.

 <a name="JavaScriptPart"></a>

-## Front-End JavaScript Part: HelmeJS
+## Front-End JavaScript Part: HelmetJS

-This is a programming course that makes use of the <a href="#HelmetJs">HelmetJS</a> module - JavaScript middleware for <strong>Express-based</strong> applications that automatically sets HTTP headers.
+This programming course makes use of the <a href="#HelmetJs">HelmetJS</a> module - JavaScript middleware for <strong>Express-based</strong> applications that automatically sets HTTP headers.
 This way it can prevent sensitive information from unintentionally being passed between the server and client.

 <hr />